madpsy/xpa125b_controller/README.md

 + Web Interface
 + REST
 + MQTT
-+ Rigctl
++ Rigctld

 The top of the file contains config options which need set first:

 + ssid - your WiFi SSID
 + password - your WiFi password

-If you want to enable MQTT set  to true and set the following:
+If you want to enable MQTT set the following:

 + mqtt_enabled = true
 + mqttserver = <host>  (MQTT server hostname or IP address)
 + mqttuser = <username>  (MQTT username)
 + mqttpass = <password>  (MQTT password)

-To make rigctl default on boot, ensure WiFi credentials are filled in and also set:
+To make rigctl default on boot first ensure WiFi credentials are filled in and also set:

 +  mode = rigctl
 +  rigctl_default_enable = true